NizamMuhammed/NizamMuhammed/README.md

 ---

-I'm a Software Engineer / Full Stack Dev currently working with Javascript frameworks like ReactJS, and NodeJS.
+I'm a Software Engineer / Full Stack Dev currently working with Javascript frameworks like ReactJS, NodeJS and responsive web design.
 Previously worked on PHP, Python & C#.

 * 🔭 I previously worked at [Wren Kitchens](https://www.wrenkitchens.com/)
 * 🌱 I’m currently working on a social media app targeting minority communities with 45000+ members in the UK